 For us the idea of a 'white wall' goes to the very heart of our idea of cinema, it could be anywhere, at anytime.
 Screenings do not need to be sanctioned by mega distribution deals, or mass advertising campaigns as seen in multi screen mainstream movie houses.

 Cinema should be an engaging big screen communal experience, in contrast to today's sit at home alone and watch on your small screen laptop culture.

 We are willing to create this kind of cinema whenever and wherever possible.
 When first looking for places to set up informal screenings with our friends we always used to say 'anywhere with a white wall will do'.

 As Wender's film sadly echos, much of today's film culture is centred around mass release hype movies like The Avengers, or 50 Shades of Grey.
 We want to bring an alternative option where people can enjoy cinema that won't grace the screens of your local multiplex.
 We want to provide a place not only for new exciting cinema, but lost & undiscovered gems of the past, alongside cult favourites & definitive cinematic classics that whilst widely known about, still seem to remain unseen by the vast majority of the people we speak to and are rarely seen on a big screen.
 All of this in a fun informal friendly 'pop up' environment where discussion and a deeper understanding of these movies can occur pre and post screenings.

-Whether it's an Oscar winning classic from the 1950s, an 80s b-movie horror, a black & white 70s German road movie, or a brand new movie with an IQ level higher than that of the latest Transformers sequel, we want you to come and share a white wall with us... although we don't use generally use a white wall, we have screens... but whatever, you get the (moving) picture.
+Whether it's an Oscar winning classic from the 1950s, an 80s b-movie horror, a black & white 70s German road movie, or a brand new movie with an IQ level higher than that of the latest Transformers sequel, we want you to come and share a white wall with us... although we don't generally use a white wall these days as we have screens... but whatever, you get the (moving) picture.

 - White Wall Cinema (2015)